-The road from Boumalen centre, the valley narrows, the vegetation becomes more scarce, it enters the Dades Gorges.
+The road from Boumalen center, the valley narrows, the vegetation becomes more scarce, it enters the Dades Gorges.
 Then you will see two cliffs of 300 meters high, separated by a narrow corridor of about twenty meters.
 An unforgettable show.
 From there the road will take you to the Toudra, access is difficult but worth it.

 The route through the Dades gorges is composed of more than 60 km of asphalted road to Msemrir from where the sand track starts only practicable by off-road vehicles.
 The Gorges are actually formed by two different gorges, the Gorge of Dades and the Gorge of Sidi Boubker.